adrianmmiller/SQLite3UniversalBinaries/README.md

 # SQLite3UniversalBinaries
-A simple magisk module to provide universal SQLite3 binaries, notably used by my GPay SQLite Fix magisk module
+A simple magisk module to provide universal SQLite3 binaries

 *Inspired by Olivier Pantale & the aarch64 module*